Automatic reading in data from a meta-table of external data sets.

 the function to be used to read in the data file.
 If unspecified it picks up file extensions ".xsl" and ".xslx" to use

-.
-This could actually be any function applied to the file path character string that is extracted fromdata_table
+readxl::read_xlsandreadxl::read_xlsx, otherwise usesread.csv.
+This could actually be any function applied to the file path character string that is extracted fromdata_table, but a warning is issued if the function name does not contain "read".- frame

 Environment in which an object with name given by

-is created.
+xis created.
 Default is parent.frame().
 Or if NULL the data read in is returned with no assignment.- clean_names_option

 logical to apply the